antrikshsaini/typescript-func-prog/README.md

-# typescript-Assignment2
+# typescript-functional-programming
-Functional Programming Assignment using Typescript
+Functional Programming using Typescript, Implementation of tree-npm package